Updated on 3 Feb 2021.

 Interest for a loan against RD is 1-2% more than the interest you earn on your savings account.
 There is no tax benefit on returns from recurring deposits.
 The money invested and interest gained are taxable.

-RD can be opened either in the post office or at the bank.
+You can open RD either in the post office or at the bank.
 Interest rates vary from bank to bank.
 Here are the interest rates provided by popular banks

 Also Read – 10 High paying Corporate Fixed Deposits in India.